In this post we’ll be performing a walk-through of the installation of lnd,

 In order to streamline the process of opening your first channel, we’ve created

-the Testnet Lightning Faucet
+the Testnet Lightning Faucet.

 The Testnet Lightning Faucet (TLF) is similar to other existing Bitcoin faucets.
 However, rather than sending bitcoin directly on-chain to a user of the faucet, the TLF will instead open a payment channel with the target user.
 The user can then either use their new link to the Lighting Network to facilitate payments, or immediately close the channel (which immediately credits them on-chain like regular faucets).

-Currently, the TLF is only compatible with lnd
+Currently, the TLF is only compatible with lnd, but in the near future as the

 other Lightning implementations (eclair, c-lightning, lit, and more) become